jmrundle/personal_website/README.md

          - the [resources](instance/resources) directory is used for images, pdf files, etc. to be referenced in [info.yml](instance/info.yml) via `/resources/<filename>`
          - the [tmp](instance/tmp) directory is used to store temporary content, such as cached API tokens
     - These path to these sub-folders can be configured in [config.py](config/app_config.py)
-    - Nothing in this folder is tracked by git, although this behavior can be changed in the [.gitignore](.gitignore) by removing the following lines:
+    - To remove instance tracking by git, add following lines to [.gitignore](.gitignore):
         ```gitignore
         instance/*
         !instance/*/